Nee Varuvai Ena: Production

-The film marked the directorial debut of Rajakumaran, who had earlier assisted director Vikraman.
-Initially Vijay was offered the role of Parthiban, he liked the story but wished to act in the role offered to Ajith Kumar but as Ajith refused to change the role, Vijay left the film and the role went to Parthiban.
+The film was written by and marked the directorial debut of Rajakumaran, who had earlier assisted director Vikraman.
+Initially Vijay was offered the main lead role, he liked the story but wished to act in the role offered to Ajith Kumar but as Ajith refused to change the role, Vijay left the film and the main lead role went to Parthiban.

 Soundtrack

 The music was composed by S. A. Rajkumar.